Gen711/Fall18/khmer.md

 #paste the below lines together as 1 command

-seqtk mergepe kidney.1.fq.gz kidney.2.fq.gz \
+trimmomatic SE -threads 10 kidney.1.fq.gz /dev/stdout \
-| skewer -l 25 -m pe --mean-quality $trim --end-quality $trim -t 8 -x $HOME/TruSeq3-PE.fa - -1 \
+ILLUMINACLIP:$HOME/anaconda/install/envs/gen711/share/trimmomatic-0.38-1/adapters/TruSeq3-PE.fa:2:30:10 \
+SLIDINGWINDOW:4:2 LEADING:2 TRAILING:2 MINLEN:25 \
-| normalize-by-median.py --max-memory-usage 4e9 -C $norm -o - - \
+| normalize-by-median.py --max-memory-usage 1e9 -C $norm -o - - \
 | jellyfish count -m 25 -s 700M -t 8 -C -o /dev/stdout /dev/stdin \
 | jellyfish histo /dev/stdin -o trimmed.yes.normalize.histo
 ```

-> Now, you ahve 2 files: `trimmed.yes.normalize.histo` and `trimmed.no.normalize.histo`. these contain the kmer frequency data.
+> Now, you have 2 files: `trimmed.yes.normalize.histo` and `trimmed.no.normalize.histo`. these contain the kmer frequency data.
 The 1st column is the abundance, the 2nd column is the number of 25mers that have that abundance.
 Can you tell me how many unique kmers there are in each dataset?
 Does this make sense?

 > Launch RStudio, remember you have to make a new password, and find the web address.
 See lab 1 for details.